Moderna’s COVID-19 Vaccine Goes to FDA for Emergency Authorization

 In addition, the company said in the final tally there were 30 cases of severe COVID-19, and all of these cases were among people who received placebo.

-“We believe the data strongly supports [emergency authorization] for all of the populations tested — adults 18 years and up, of different ethnicities and age groups,” Hoge tells TIME.
+“We believe the data strongly supports [emergency authorization] for all of the populations tested—adults 18 years and up, of different ethnicities and age groups,” Hoge tells TIME.

 Read more: Why You May Not Be Able to Get Pfizer’s Frontrunner COVID-19 Vaccine